Prologue: Laying the Foundations

 Between 1929 and 1935, therefore, the opportunity existed for relationships to be built between Reynolds, Roth and Scherl, and from that an idea and plan evidently formed for Reynolds to apply his extensive working knowledge toward the production of a line of band instruments—The Regent—that Roth and Scherl would sell through their company's dealer channels in the United States and Europe.
 Echoing the earlier manufacturing, sales and distribution arrangement between The H.N.
 White Co. and H. Simson, the plan played to the strengths of each partner.

+In 1935, however, Foster Reynolds was still Vice President and General Manager of H.N.
+White, the apex of a 30-year career that had seen him help develop that company into one of the largest brass manufacturers in the industry.
 That said, faced with the likely prospect of always being a lieutenant at the family-owned and operated H.N.
 White business, Reynolds now chose to pursue the freedom to design and build instruments on his own terms and according to his own methods.
 He left the security of his senior position at H.N.
 White to partner with Roth and Scherl on a new venture, and to forge a path forward to his own legacy.

-Editorial note: I have tried to clarify references to Scherl and Roth throughout by using "Scherl & Roth" exclusively for the business, and "Roth and Scherl" for notes about the individual men themselves.
+Editorial note: I have tried to clarify references to Scherl and Roth throughout this site by using "Scherl & Roth" exclusively for the business, and "Roth and Scherl" for notes about the individual men themselves.
 There is otherwise no intended significance to the presented order.

 The purpose of this website is to preserve the history of the F. A. Reynolds Company and the distinctive qualities of its brass instruments.
 Contempora Corner and contemporacorner.com are not related or associated in any way to the former or current F.A.
 Reynolds Company.